fbiville/vidal-direct/README.md

 # Vidal Search

-Chrome add-on to highligh drug on any web pages.
+Chrome add-on to highlight drug on any web pages.